-Our pick of the water carrying options is the very cool 3L Tactical Hydration Pack which comes with a “ready to go” bladder to keep you hydrated throughout your run.
-The bladder also has a wide screw cap so you can add ice cubes to keep your water super-chilled.
+Our pick of the water-carrying options is the very cool 3L Tactical Hydration Pack which comes with a “ready to go” bladder to keep you hydrated throughout your run.
+The bladder also has a wide screw cap so you can add ice cubes to keep your water chilled.

 Don’t be distracted by brand names.
-Instead, try on a few different running shoes, run around the store (situation permitting), and chose the pair that are the most comfortable.
+Instead, try on a few different running shoes, run around the store and choose the pair that is the most comfortable.

-If you don’t have time to shop around, the New Balance M990v3 are one of the top running shoes available for heavier dudes.
+If you don’t have time to shop around, the New Balance M990v3 is one of the top running shoes available for heavier men.

 One of the finest T-shirts for runners is the NIKE Pro Fitted Short Sleeve Shirt.
-Made with Dri-FIT technology which helps you to stay dry and comfortable.
+Made with Dri-FIT technology it will help you to stay dry and comfortable.

 If you run before sunrise or after sunset, you’re gonna need to be seen from a distance.
 Many joggers carry a flashlight or use a headlamp.
 Drivers can see the light and the movement and figure out that you’re a runner.
-Safety should be your primary concern while enjoying your new runner’s lifestyle so at the very least, wear a reflective vest (preferably with blinking lights).
+Safety should be your primary concern while enjoying your new runner’s lifestyle so at the very least, wear a reflective vest.

-There have been a few studies on the relationship between music and exercise dating back to 1911 when Leonard Ayres discovered that cyclists pedaled faster while music was playing than when it wasn’t.
-In 2012, another piece of research showed that cyclists who listened to music actually needed 7% less oxygen to do the same work as those who cycled in silence without any music.
+There have been a few studies on the relationship between music and exercise dating back to 1911.
+Leonard Ayres discovered that cyclists pedaled faster while music was playing than when it wasn’t.
+In 2012, another piece of research showed that cyclists who listened to music needed 7% less oxygen to do the same work as those who cycled in silence.

-This shows that not only does music make us push ourselves, it can also help us use our energy more efficiently, too.
+This shows that not only does music make us push ourselves, but it can also help us use our energy more efficiently, too.
 Music distracts your brain because a much wider region is activated when music is playing.
-This means that you can run faster and longer without feeling as much fatigue as you would if you weren’t listening to your favorite tunes.
+This means that you can run faster and longer without feeling as much fatigue.

-Apple’s new underwater audio waterproof iPod shuffle is the crème de la crème of MP3 players.
+Apple’s new underwater audio waterproof iPod shuffle is our pick of the MP3 players.

-When it comes to headphone design, your choice really comes down to full-size DJ style headphones or more compact earbuds.
-Each style has its pros and cons; full-size headphones can feel heavy and cumbersome whereas can be tricky when it comes to getting the right fit.
+When it comes to headphone design, your choice really comes down to full-size DJ-style headphones or more compact earbuds.
+Each style has its pros and cons.
+Full-size headphones can feel heavy and cumbersome whereas earbuds can be tricky when it comes to getting the right fit.

 Bose SoundSport Pulse wireless headphones have a built-in heart-rate monitor and provide a secure and stable fit for the most intense of workouts.

-A lot of noobie runners get great running shoes but totally forget that socks are very important, too.
-Unless you want painful blisters from bunched-up socks, you should get yourself a breathable, snug pair of socks that aren’t too tight.
-Many running socks are made from a sweat-wicking fabric that draws moisture away from the feet and prevents bacteria from building up on your delicate toes.
+A lot of noobie runners get great running shoes but forget that socks are very important, too.
+Unless you want painful blisters from bunched-up socks, you should get yourself a breathable pair of socks that aren’t too tight.
+Many running socks are made from a sweat-wicking fabric that draws moisture away from the feet and prevents bacteria from building up on your feet.

-It’s also better to choose a sock without seams and choose if you want a “no-show” sock or one that covers the back of your ankle (these can prevent rubbing).
-As with your running shoes, try the socks on in the store and buy just one pair until you have seen how they perform before investing in multiple pairs.
+It’s also better to choose a sock without seams.
+And also one that covers the back of your ankle to prevent rubbing.
+As with your running shoes, try the socks on in the store and buy just one pair until you have seen how they perform.

-Our pick of the running socks are the Nike Elite.
-They are made with a low-friction construction that reduces rubbing on the forefoot, heel, and toes.
+Our pick of running socks is the Nike Elite.
+They are made with a low-friction construction that reduces rubbing.